Center for Writing Excellence: Writing Fellows

 The Writing Fellows program matches experienced undergraduate Writing Assistants with faculty seeking additional support in writing-intensive courses.

-Meet the Spring 2014 Writing Fellows!
+Meet the Fall 2014 Writing Fellows!

 I am a senior majoring in English Education with minors in Special Education and Business Administration.
 I am actively involved with UWEC Concert Dance Company and spend most of my free time in the dance studio.
 I also enjoy reading, watching Gilmore Girls, and cooking.

 As a writing fellow, I believe in creating an open environment and building relationships with professors and their students to promote collaboration for writers at every level.
 Peer collaboration and open conversations during conferences create powerful learning opportunities for both myself and the writer I am working with.
 This collaborative process in conjunction with seeing the progression of my peers’ writing skills throughout the semester is rewarding and emphasizes the positive outcomes of peer tutoring.